Vidhant007/test-repo-vanilla/Day-2/RelativeUnits.md

-% -> Relative to parent element's value property em -> Relative to current font-size of the element rem -> Relative to font size of the root element typically html tag or by default broser defaults
+% -> Relative to parent element's value property em -> Relative to current font-size of the parent (Don't use for font size because of compouding) rem -> Relative to font size of the root element typically html tag or by default broser defaults

+AGAIN :::::: Don't use em for setting fon't size because for compounding

 rem :  It allows for consistent sizing relative to the base font size. ex :